Cuirim fáilte roimh an Aire Stáit.

 We have discovered from the Irish Kidney Association that sharing these data with healthcare professionals is important because of their ability to share the data with the families of loved ones who are potential donors.
 Only approximately 300 families find themselves in this situation in any given year.
 If specialist nurses are not involved in talking to families, only 22% will offer their loved ones' organs to be donated.
 If, however, a specialist nurse who is a transplant co-ordinator asks a family, the figure increases to 52%.
 Furthermore, if the family is informed, and it is shown, that their loved one wanted to be an organ donor, this increases to 92%.
 We would therefore go from about 50-50 to 92% if the Minister would only sign the statutory instrument to allow the HSE access to this information.
 Since we have highlighted this issue in the media, the change in the Minister's response has been interesting.
 At first he stated that because of European rules, he cannot share the data.
 Then it was pointed out that actually he had shared the data already.
 He has now come back with a new reply stating it is up to the Department of Health to ask for the data.

-Our request, and I hope the Cathaoirleach will allow it, is that during Organ Donor Awareness Week, which is next week, the Minister for Health come in and indicate why he has not requested the information from the Minister for Transport, Tourism and Sport.
-Perhaps the Minister of State might use his good offices to ask that this simple process whereby the Department of Transport, Tourism and Sport would share the data and the Department of Health would ask for the data be followed in order that when families are faced with the traumatic situation whereby they lose a loved one, they would have the information at hand to the effect that their loved one wanted to be an organ donor.
+Our request, and I hope the Cathaoirleach will allow it, is that during Organ Donor Awareness Week, which is next week, the Minister for Health would come in and indicate why he has not requested the information from the Minister for Transport, Tourism and Sport.
+Perhaps the Minister of State might use his good offices to ask that this simple process whereby the Department of Transport, Tourism and Sport would share the data and the Department of Health would ask for the data in order that when families are faced with the traumatic situation whereby they lose a loved one, they would have the information at hand to the effect that their loved one wanted to be an organ donor.
 The number of people who have indicated on their driver licences that they want to be organ donors is reaching 1 million.
 This information is available to everyone else - clampers, the courts and the Garda - but it is not available to the families of the loved ones facing a decision that is traumatic and extreme but that can transform and save the lives of many people.

 I thank Senator Mark Daly for raising this matter.
 In fairness, he has been pressing the issue of organ donation for a number of years and has been very passionate about it.
 I commend him on his work in respect of the matter.
 As we know, organ donation saves many lives and is critically important.
 Again, I convey the apologies of the Minister who cannot be here.